ThuyKat/Learn-JAVA--multithreading/README.md

 # MULTIPLE THREADS

+## When to use multi-threading: I/O tasks vs CPU intensive tasks

+- I/O task : for every task, there is a certain waiting time.
+When dealing with I/O tasks, it makes sense to have more concurrency/parallelism.
+- CPU intensive task: very little waiting time.
+When dealing with just CPU intensive tasks, increasing thread size beyond the CPU cores will degrade the performance

+In production environment, CPU cores are not limited to just 8 cores because in each core there are logical cores as well.
+This type of hardware allows hyperthreading.
+Depending on how many logical cores that the computer system have, we can define the maximum number of threads.

+- OPTIMAL NUMBER OF THREADS: is calculated using this formula

+* I/O Bound Tasks:

+Threads = number of cores * ( 1 + wait time / service time)

+* CPU Bound Tasks:

+Threads = number of cores + 1

+Note: wait time is close to 0 in this case

+# MULTI-THREADING DEMONSTRATION:

 Questions: calculate and return factorial of a number given in a list

 ## Using stream and lambda expresion, we have solution :